Extreme cold may freeze tissues, destroying them and sometimes the surrounding tissues.

-People who have frostbite should be covered with a warm blanket because they may also have hypothermia Hypothermia Hypothermia is a dangerously low body temperature.
-Hypothermia is often regarded as a cold injury, because it can be caused or made worse by exposure to cold surroundings.
-Being in an environment... read more .
+People who have frostbite should be covered with a warm blanket because they may also have hypothermia Hypothermia Hypothermia (dangerously low body temperature) is often regarded as a cold injury, because it can be caused or made worse by exposure to cold surroundings.
+Being in an environment that is too... read more .
 When possible, warming of the frostbitten area should begin immediately.
-The area is immersed in warm water that is no hotter than can be comfortably tolerated by the caregiver (98.6 to 104° F or about 37 to 40° C).
+The area is immersed in warm water that is no hotter than can be comfortably tolerated by the caregiver (98.6 to 102.2° F or about 37 to 39° C).
 Rubbing the area (for example, with snow) should be avoided because it leads to further tissue damage.
 Because the area has no sensation, people cannot tell if a burn is developing.
 Thus, the area should not be warmed in front of a fire or with a heating pad or electric blanket.

 Did You Know...

 It is more damaging to thaw and refreeze tissue than to allow it to remain frozen.
 Thus, if people with frostbite must be re-exposed to freezing conditions, particularly if they must walk on frostbitten feet, the tissue should not be thawed.
 Thawed feet are more vulnerable to damage from walking.
 Also, every effort should be made to protect the damaged tissue from rubbing, constriction, or further damage.
 The feet are usually cleansed, dried, and covered.
 People are kept warm and given an analgesic if possible.
 They are taken to a hospital as soon as possible.

 In the hospital, warming is begun or continued.
 Full rewarming takes about 15 to 30 minutes.
 During rewarming, people are encouraged to move the affected part gently.
 The frostbitten area becomes extremely painful as it is warmed, so an injection of an opioid analgesic may be necessary.
 Blisters should not be broken.
 If blisters break, they should be covered with antibiotic ointment.